cf-platform-eng/tsmgr-samples/mysql-operator/README.md

 To remove the marketplace offer:

 <pre>
-<b>ksm offer delete mysql</b>
+<b>tsmgr offer delete mysql</b>
 </pre>

 ## External References

 For more details and customizations for MySQL chart, see https://github.com/helm/charts/tree/master/stable/mysql

-For more details on ksm usage see http://to-do-link
+For more details on tsmgr usage see https://docs.pivotal.io/ksm/using.html

 For other Pivotal documents see https://docs.pivotal.io/